dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | :------: | :----: | :-------: | :-----------: | :-------------: |
 | **Support Vector Machine Classifier Four**                                                                                                                      | **0.804**    | **0.774**  | **0.837**     | **252**           | **40**             |

-The usefulness of being able to accurately anticipate and predict (Put usefulness up here as well in bullets)
+The usefulness of being able to accurately anticipate and predict the presence of heart disease cannot be understated.
+Heart disease is the world's leading cause of death for both men and women.
+Approximately 647,000 American lives are lost each year to the disease - accounting for one in every four U.S. deaths.
+The cost of heart disease in the United States, from 2014 to 2015, totaled $219 billion.
+This includes the cost of health care services, medicines, and lost productivity

 Code snippets will be provided for each section outlined in the [Project Overview](#project-overview) at the bottom of this page.
 If you would like to view the entire code script, please visit this [link](https://github.com/dustinwicker/Heart-Disease-Detection/blob/master/heart_disease_code.py).